British Islands

-The Isle of Man and the Bailiwicks of Guernsey and Jersey are Crown Dependencies and are not a part of the United Kingdom.
-The Parliament of the United Kingdom on occasions introduces legislation that is extended to the islands, normally by the use of Orders in Council.
-For this reason it has been found useful to have a collective term for the combined territories.
-A statutory definition can be found in Schedule 1 of the Interpretation Act 1978.

-The term The United Kingdom and the Islands is used in the Immigration Act 1971.
+The Isle of Man and the Bailiwicks of Guernsey and Jersey are Crown Dependencies and not part of the United Kingdom.
+Nevertheless, the Parliament of the United Kingdom may, on occasion, introduce legislation that is extended to these islands, typically through Orders in Council.
+As such, it has been found useful to have a collective term to encompass the combined territories.
+The phrase The United Kingdom and the Islands is employed in the Immigration Act 1971 to refer to this collective grouping.